A122 LOWER THAMES CROSSING

 The DCO would also make provision for development, which would constitute associated development together with other ancillary matters, including road user charging, the diversion and stopping up of lengths of existing highways and private means of access in the vicinity of the Project route, the classification of highways including trunking and the application of speed limits, the provision of byelaws applying to the tunnel and tunnel approaches, as well as the application, disapplication and modification of legislation relating to the Project.

-If you wish to attend and/or participate in any or all of the above hearings, you must register by completing the Planning Inspectorate’s event participation form by Procedural Deadline C (13 June 2023).
+If you wish to attend and/or participate in any or all of the above hearings, please register on the Planning Inspectorate’s project webpage.
 If you simply wish to observe the hearings virtually then you do not need to register as you will be able to watch a livestream of the events.
 The physical venues above will also be open to the public.

 A link to the livestream will be made available on the project webpage shortly before the event is scheduled to begin.
 Full instructions on how to join online or by telephone will be provided in advance to those who have pre-registered.